Class Schedules and Catalog Background Image

 Courses that at minimum transfer to the California State University (CSU) or University of California (UC) as elective credit identify their transfer status in the "acceptable for credit" section of their course descriptions.

-Students are encouraged to meet with a MiraCosta College counselor and refer to the ASSIST website at assist.org to determine if a course also meets a specific major-preparation requirement.
+Students are encouraged to meet with a MiraCosta College counselor and refer to the ASSIST website to determine if a course also meets a specific major-preparation requirement.
 (ASSIST is the official transfer and articulation system for California’s public colleges and universities.)
 Courses approved for the CSU (Plan B) and UC (Plan C) general education patterns are identified in the Transferring Coursework section of the catalog.

 Courses numbered from 300 to 400 are considered upper division at MiraCosta College.
 Students must be admitted to the baccalaureate degree program in biomanufacturing at MiraCosta College to be eligible to register in these courses.
 Final determination regarding the level of these courses rests with the receiving institution.